I Dream of Jeannie... Fifteen Years Later: Ratings

-Prime time Nielsen ratings for I Dream of Jeannie...
+Nielsen ratings for I Dream of Jeannie...
 Fifteen Years Later were high.
 High ratings by The National Broadcasting Company (NBC) allowed for this reunion episode to be rebroadcast March 30, 1986, Easter Sunday, also in prime time.

 Production

 I Dream of Jeannie...
-Fifteen Years Later was filmed at The Burbank Studios in Burbank, California from April 24, 1985 to May 1985.
-Barbara Eden and Wayne Rogers filmed the beach rescue scene on location at Zuma Beach in Malibu, California, using the same location the original pilot episode was shot in 1964.
+Fifteen Years Later was filmed at The Burbank Studios in Burbank, California from April 24, 1985, to May 1985.
+Barbara Eden and Wayne Rogers filmed the beach rescue scene on location at Zuma Beach in Malibu, California, using the same location the original pilot episode was shot in the year 1964.

 Home media

 I Dream of Jeannie...
 Fifteen Years Later was released on Region 1 DVD on January 1, 2013, as part of Sony Pictures Choice Collection online program.

+The film is also available for streaming online on Tubi and YouTube (via the CineClips channel).